secretflavours/secretflavours/index.md

 *************************

-Only 35 seats.
-You will be able to choose your menu options after payment.
-One welcome drink (Caipirinha) per ticket.\
+You will be able to choose your menu options after payment<br> One welcome drink (Caipirinha) per ticket.<br>
-Beverages will be sold in the venue.\
+Beverages will be sold in the venue.<br>
- Tickets are transferable but not refundable.\
+ Tickets are transferable but not refundable.<br>
 Consult us about food allergies.